7 Mistakes Ruining Your ADHD Notion Setup

 What’s the best Notion template for ADHD?

 The best template is the one with the fewest steps between “I need to do something” and “I am doing it.”
 Look for templates that prioritize a quick capture zone, energy-based task labels, and a visible dashboard that doesn’t require navigation to find your priorities.
+Our guide to the best ADHD Notion templates for freelancers breaks down exactly what to look for, or browse the templates directly.

 How do I set up energy-based planning in Notion?